Mespilus germanica 'Sultan'

-Although little known in the U.S., medlars have been grown in Europe for thousands of years.
+Although little-known in the U.S., medlars have been grown in Europe for thousands of years.
 The unusual 1 inch diameter round fruits are collected in the fall, after the first frosts.
 When picked, the fruits are much too hard to eat immediately.
 If allowed to ripen for a few weeks in a cool lighted place they undergo a process called ‘bletting’ and become soft, spicy and very rich.
 Enjoy the cinnamon-apple sauce flavor scooped out with a spoon, or pop the fruits in your mouth and spit out the unusual, pyramid-shaped seeds as your tongue finds them.

 USDA Zone: 5-9